sonusaini209/To-Do-List/README.md

-**To-Do List with AI Agent**
+📝 To-Do List with AI Agent
-Python| 💻 Repo

-🎯 Project Overview
-A to-do list manager enhanced with an AI-powered agent interface that processes natural language commands through fallback pattern matching—no external AI API needed.
+A to-do list manager enhanced with an AI-powered agent that processes natural language commands via fallback pattern matching — no external AI API needed.

-Built for the Foyr AI Hackathon 2025, this app highlights a dual-mode interaction:
+Built for the Foyr AI Hackathon 2025, this app supports:

-Manual task control via intuitive UI
+Manual task control via an intuitive UI

 Intelligent control via a natural language AI agent

-All actions are fully accessible in both modes for seamless user experience.
+All actions are fully accessible in both modes for a seamless user experience.

 ✨ Features
 Feature	Description